cowboy8625/rusty-rain/README.md

 Example:

-using cargo to run:
+using cargo to run
 `cargo run --release -- -r 0 -g 139 -b 139 -s 1 -c jap`
-after installing:
+after installing
 `rusty_rain -r 0 -g 139 -b 139 -s 1 -c jap`

 ## Known Bugs

 Yeah so there are some pretty bad bug.
 On Mac and Windows Rusty Rain doesnt run smoothly at all.
 But I am working on it.
 If you know how to fix this please dont hesitate to send a pull request.